Research

 Larval Dispersal and Marine Population Connectivity

-Atmosphere-ocean interactions in tropical cyclones remain a central research topic in oceanography and related disciplines.
-Extreme forcing by tropical cyclones can cause rapid shifts in marine community structures, including marine microbes in coral reefs (Grossmann et al., 2015Ares at al., 2020).
-We deploy ocean observing platforms with a suite of sensors, in order to understand key atmospheric, oceanic, and biological processes, even under extreme weather conditions, including cores of tropical cyclones (Mitarai and McWilliams, 2016).
+Ocean-atmosphere interactions in tropical cyclones remain a central research topic in oceanography and related disciplines.
+We deploy ocean-observing platforms with a suite of sensors, in order to understand key atmospheric, oceanic, and biological processes, even under extreme weather conditions, including cores of typhoons (Mitarai and McWilliams, 2016).
+This research is a prerequisite to addressing further ocean-atmosphere interactions, such as damping of ocean waves by surface films, better predictions of typhoon intensification, and ocean-based carbon dioxide removal (biological pump).

-In the fall of 2021, the MBU entered a joint research agreement with Nippon Telegraph and Telephone Corporation (commonly known as NTT) to enable real-time monitoring of atmosphere-ocean interactions in fully developed typhoons.
+In the fall of 2021, the MBU entered a joint research agreement with Nippon Telegraph and Telephone Corporation (commonly known as NTT) to enable real-time monitoring of ocean-atmosphere interactions in fully developed typhoons.
 We also utilize obtained typhoon observation data to formulate better predictions of typhoon intensification.

 Research Applications